 2) The Dress

-As the daughter of a seamstress and being part of the clothes profession herself, Ebba fashioned the most usage out of the armor in the late 1860’s, making the armor thinner and more lightweight while effectively doubling its strength, as the sparkles surrounding the dress could be used as a sort of shield.
+As the daughter of a seamstress and being part of the clothes profession herself, Ebba fashioned the most usage out of the armor in the late 1860’s, making a version of the armor that’s thinner and more lightweight, making it look like a corset dress that many other people in Victorian England would wear so it would fit the current style.
+Ebba also effectively doubled its strength, as the sparkles surrounding the dress could be used as a sort of shield.
 More verbal and non-verbal agency was given to the True Dreamers over what the dress could do, as the dress is now able to turn invisible upon command (which, paired with Ebba’s previous advancements, now means the wearer can put clothes on over the armor and feel as though nothing’s there), and it can be transformed into any form of clothing the user wishes.
 As corset dresses were in fashion during the Victorian Era, Ebba created the corset dress design depicted above, with the True Dreamer’s spiral in the middle to further differentiate her.
 The dress has now become iconic and is as synonymous with the True Dreamer as the last name “Lilac”.

 Ebba has done this for True Dreamers that exist within the Chronicles as well, and have even given them a sort of say over the dress, as they can change it into anything from inside the book (such as turning it into a suit of armor to protect Maya from attacks from above) or turning it into a simple sundress for a young True Dreamer.
 Former True Dreamers typically wear the dress as a cloak.
 The dress has also been outfitted with a sort of “spidey sense”, coming to the surface overtop any pre-existing clothing when danger is present.
 This has alerted Maya to a variety of attacks over the years and has proven to be one of the most useful contributions to the dress ever.